tjhenning/expert-octo-guacamole/x_team_style_guide.md

 ## Commenting style for public and private members of a class or interface:

+Main functions:
+* Highlight the major steps of your algorithm
+* Explain long calculations or conditions tied to unobvious state
+* Clarify convoluted or unusual code
+* Clarify the purpose of non-temporary local variables and fields
+* Mark locations where you suspect a bug may exist
+* Mark locations where improvements or enhancements are planned

 **For inline commenting :** use /* ... */ or // symbols to comment